andonisan/azure-terraform-lab/labs/8.0 (AKS)/README.md

 Change directory into a folder specific to this challenge.

-We will start with a few of the basic resources needed.
+We will start with a few of the basic resources needed in infrastructure.

 Create a `core.tf` file to hold our configuration.